oniyukii/anxiety/scenes/act4.md

 `bb({ eyes:"suspect_r" })`

-b: Forse vuole solo fare un dannato caffè, non diventare una *cavia* dei nostri fallimenti nelle le interazioni sociali.Maybe the barista just wants to make some dang coffee, not be an *experiment* to see if our social skills suck.
+b: Forse vuole solo fare un dannato caffè, non diventare una *cavia* dei nostri fallimenti nelle interazioni sociali.Maybe the barista just wants to make some dang coffee, not be an *experiment* to see if our social skills suck.

 `bb({ eyes:"annoyed" })`